QuantEcon/python_lecture_sandpit/source/rst/odu_v2.rst

 studied <mccall_model>`  job search model of McCall :cite:`McCall1970`.

+We'll build on a model of Bayesian learning discussed in :doc:`this lecture <exchangeable>` on the topic of exchangeability and its relationship to the concept of IID (identically and independently distributed) random variables and to  Bayesian updating.

 In the McCall model, an unemployed worker decides when to accept a permanent position at a specified wage, given